Support ABT Now! ABT TODAY FUND

 At the 2010 YAGP semi-finals, Shayer won the Grand Prix Award and was a finalist in the New York International Competition.
 He received numerous scholarships, most notably to the John Cranko School in Stuttgart, Germany and the Princess Grace Academy in Monaco.
 In 2010, at the USAIBC in Jackson, Mississippi, he proceeded to the final round.

 In 2011, Shayer performed as a soloist in Prokofiev’s Classical Symphony in Proteges III at the Kennedy Center in Washington, D. C. He joined ABT Studio Company in September 2011, the main Company as an apprentice in April 2012 and the corps de ballet in November 2012.
+He was promoted to Soloist in September 2020.

-His repertoire with the Company includes the Bronze Idol and Head Fakir in La Bayadère, Napoleon in Cinderella, Lankendem and Birbanto in Le Corsaire, the Lead Gypsy in Don Quixote, the peasant pas de deux in Giselle, Harlequin in Harlequinade, Harlequin, the Chinese Dance and the Russian Dance in Alexei Ratmansky’s The Nutcracker, Mercutio in Romeo and Juliet, Bluebird, The Faun and a Satyr in The Seasons, Jester and Puss-in-Boots in Ratmansky’s The Sleeping Beauty, Neapolitan Dance in Swan Lake, Eros and Pluto in Sylvia, Ariel in The Tempest, The Boy in Whipped Cream, leading roles in AFTERITE, The Brahms-Haydn Variations, Her Notes, Piano Concerto #1 and Songs of Bukovina, and featured roles in After You, Bach Partita, , Company B, Raymonda Divertissements and Sinfonietta.
+His repertoire with the Company includes the Bronze Idol and Head Fakir in La Bayadère, Jester and Napoleon in Cinderella, Lankendem and Birbanto in Le Corsaire, the Lead Gypsy in Don Quixote, the peasant pas de deux in Giselle, Harlequin in Harlequinade, Harlequin, the Chinese Dance and the Russian Dance in Alexei Ratmansky’s The Nutcracker, Mercutio in Romeo and Juliet, The Faun and a Satyr in The Seasons, Bluebird and Puss-in-Boots in Ratmansky’s The Sleeping Beauty, Neapolitan Dance in Swan Lake, Eros and Pluto in Sylvia, Ariel in The Tempest, The Boy in Whipped Cream, leading roles in AFTERITE, The Brahms-Haydn Variations, Her Notes, Piano Concerto #1 and Songs of Bukovina, and featured roles in After You, Bach Partita, Company B, Raymonda Divertissements and Sinfonietta.

 Shayer created a Fairy Cavalier in Ratmansky’s The Sleeping Beauty, a leading role in Serenade after Plato’s Symposium and a featured role in A Time There Was.